anandojha/PySTARC/examples/thrombin_thrombomodulin/README.md

 └── transition_matrix.npz         Markov transition matrix between the concentric shells
 ```

-## Once simulation finishes, the following files will be generated with multiple GPUs
+## Once the simulation finishes, the following files will be generated with multiple GPUs
 ```
 bd_sims/
 ├── bd_1/                             One directory per GPU, each running a share of the trajectories